Yomut: Historical and modern Yomut tribes

+Divisions of the Ak-Atabay tribe and the Bayram- Shali.

-Social divisions
+Social divisions and the economic divisions

 The Yomut Turkmen were traditionally organised not as a unified tribal confederation under a single centralised authority, but rather as a loose coalition of autonomous clans and lineages, each often led by its own local khan or chieftain.
 While all were identified under the broader Yomut name, these groups operated semi-independently, forming alliances as needed for mutual defense or political interest.
 Because of this decentralised structure, scholars such as Richard Tapper consider the Yomut not a formal confederation, but a "coalition"—a distinction used to differentiate tribal groups lacking centralised leadership.

 This flexible political organisation allowed the Yomut to remain resilient and independent in the face of external control, but also made them prone to internal rivalry unless unified by external threats or charismatic leadership.

 The Yomut are divided into two primary geographical categories: